-Section 1: The executive officers of the organization will consist of President, Senior Vice President, Vice President of Technology, Vice President of Communications, Vice President of Virtual Relations, and Vice President of Finance.
+Section 1: The executive team members of the organization will consist of President, Senior Vice President, Vice President of Technology and Informatics, Assistant Vice President of Technology and Informatics, Vice President of Communications, Vice President of Virtual Relations, Vice President of Finance, and Assistant Vice President of Finance.
 Each executive position, with the exceptions of President and Senior Vice President, may be split into two Co-Vice President positions if the workload of a current year warrants it.
-There shall also be a Committee Coordinator position for each of the four permanent committees that shall be considered part of the executive team.
+There shall also be a Committee Coordinator position and an assistant committee coordinator for each of the five permanent committees that shall be considered part of the executive team.

-Section 3: Officers may choose to resign.
+Section 3: Executive team members may choose to resign.
 An election will be held at the following meeting to fill the vacant position.
-Should the president resign, the senior vice president will fill the position, and a new vice president will be elected.
-The election rules outlined in Article II of the By-laws apply to elections due to resignation.
+Should the President resign, the Senior Vice President will fill the position, and a new Senior Vice President will be elected.
+The election rules outlined in Article II of the by-laws apply to elections due to resignation.

-Section 4: Officers will be elected during the month of April by simple majority vote of members present.
+Section 4: Executive team members will be elected during the month of April by simple majority vote of members present.

 Article V: Advisor

 Section 1: Our organization’s advisor must be a member of the faculty, administration, or staff of Fort Hays University.

 Section 2: The Faculty Advisor will be selected by the current FHHS Executive Team through the process outlined by the Center for Student Involvement and the Division of Student Affairs.

 Section 3: The role of the Faculty Advisor is to provide mentorship and advisory support to the members of the Fort Hays Honor Society and to provide consultation and advice on Fort Hays Honor Society affairs.